 Certificate Lifecycle Management

-The CP shall provide a description of the mechanism for lifecycle management.
-Given the SHAKEN Certificate Management architecture, the use of Certificate Revocation Lists (CRLs) or OCSP would require additional specification to support the Trust model.
-The lifecycle management shall be determined by the certificate lifetime.
+The CP shall provide a description of the mechanism for lifecycle management, including the use of Certificate Revocation Lists (CRLs), as defined in ATIS-1000080.

 Compliance Audit and Other Assessment

 The CP shall provide information on compliance audits, including methodology, frequency, personnel qualifications, independence of assessor, and who is entitled to see assessment results.